Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: System Overview

 \section{System Overview}

-\textbf{Platform}.
-Our robot is a self-developed general-purpose humanoid Phybot C1 (1.28 m, 30 kg, 21 DoF), see Fig. \ref{fig:figure2} (b).
-DoF distribution: each leg has 3 hip joints, 1 knee, 2 ankle; the torso has 1 waist; each arm has 3 shoulder joints and 1 elbow.
-All joints use cycloidal-reduction actuators.
-Lower-body peak torques span 96–244 Nm; most arm joints are 96 Nm except shoulder-yaw (12 Nm).
-Motors reach maximum 15 rad/s.
-A standard 100 g full size badminton racket is rigidly clamped to the distal forearm by a 3D-printed mount, with the racket perpendicular to the forearm axis.
-Onboard sensing comprises an IMU and absolute encoders; we do not employ force or tactile sensors.

-\textbf{Environment and frames}.
-Experiments are conducted in a Mocap arena.
-The world frame is fixed to the court floor; to remain consistent with training, the robot is initialized nearly above the world origin and faces the positive x direction; z is upward.
-The mocap optical volume loses the shuttle above 2.8 m, so all serves are preferably constrained below this height.

-\textbf{Perception}.
-A FZMotion motion capture system with 21 cameras provides measurements streamed over Wi-Fi to the robot.
-Markers are placed on the robot base, yielding base position, orientation, and linear velocity; the shuttle carries reflective tape on the tip and provides position only (insufficient features to instantiate a rigid body).
-Our nominal pipeline estimates shuttle state via an EKF and predicts interception by forward dynamics integration.
-A prediction-free variant bypasses forecasting and feeds only the current and a short history of shuttle positions to the policy.
+Experiments use a 1.28 m, 21-DoF humanoid with IMU and joint encoders, comprising 6 DoF per leg, 1 DoF at the waist, and 4 DoF per arm.
+A standard 100 g full-size badminton racket is rigidly clamped to the distal forearm, see Fig. \ref{fig:figure2}(b).
+In the MoCap arena, markers are placed on the robot base to provide base position, orientation, and linear velocity, while the shuttle carries reflective tape on its tip and provides position only.
+The target-known pipeline relies on an EKF to estimate and predict the shuttle state, whereas the prediction-free variant removes explicit prediction and instead conditions the policy on a short history of observed shuttle positions.
+The MoCap system runs at 210 Hz, the policy at 50 Hz, and a joint-space PD controller at 500 Hz; additional hardware and implementation details are deferred to the appendix.

-\textbf{Compute, control, and communications}.
-All inference and control run on an Allspark-2 x86 platform with an Intel Core i7-1165G7.
-The onboard computer communicates with the motor control board via wired CAN (command path $<$ 1 ms), and the control board drives all actuators on a CAN bus.
-Mocap data arrive over a Wi-Fi router, with typical delays of tens of milliseconds (about 1–2 policy cycles depending on link stability).
-Frequencies: mocap 210 Hz; policy 50 Hz; low-level PD controller 500 Hz.
-Per-joint PD gains and actuator constants are listed in the appendix.

-\textbf{External devices and power}.
-Serves are produced by a manually aimed ball machine with adjustable position and launching angle, up to 14 m/s shuttle speed.
-The robot is powered by a 72 V battery pack.
-Further hardware specifications (joint limits, torque constants, detailed parameters) are provided in the appendix.